Back to All Events

 Or is the relief of suffering and distress more important than treatment to preserve life?
 Does assisted dying simply offer modern compassionate medicine, and place patients at the centre of decisions about their own life?

-Join us for a stimulating evening debating the ethics and reality of assisted dying - a topic of continuing importance to everyone involved in healthcare.
+We had a stimulating evening debating the ethics and reality of assisted dying - a topic of continuing importance to everyone involved in healthcare.

 Please note that the opinions expressed are not necessarily those of the speakers or of York Medical Society and do not endorse any particular position.